 These access and affordability issues are compounded by a highly fragmented industry.
 We estimate that over 95% of mental health clinicians practice as independent providers compared to 31% for primary care physicians and even fewer in other specialties.
-We believe that independent clinicians are burdened with significant non-clinical business demands, impeding their ability to focus on their patients' care.
+Independent clinicians are burdened with significant non-clinical business demands, impeding their ability to focus on their patients' care.